akankshaUniyal20/Sentiment-Analysis/README.md

     Turning all tweets into token and all those tokens would be words that are separated by spaces in the text.
 4. Stopword Removal -
    Removal of the word which do not make sense.A list of stop word provided by nltk library.
-5. Text Normalization- Stemming and Lemmatization
+5. Text Normalization- Stemming and Lemmatization.